GHG-P fact sheet

 7. Description of the calculation method

-8. Description of the information collection process
+8. Description of the information gathering process

 9. Other information